 Note that this benefit isn’t available to those who share a Prime membership with family members.

-If Prime Music isn’t enough for you, the Music Unlimited plan is the solution.
+If Prime Music isn’t enough for you, Amazon Music Unlimited may be the solution.
 Music Unlimited “unlocks” tens of millions of songs on Amazon Music, including new releases.
-While Prime Music is a small sampling for Prime members, Music Unlimited aims to contend with Spotify and Apple Music.
+While Prime Music is a small sampling for Prime members, Music Unlimited aims to compete with Spotify and Apple Music.

 Aside from the more expansive catalog, Music Unlimited basically stacks with the Amazon Music core.
 You’ll just need to decide whether the additional subscription is worth it for you.
 There’s a 30-day trial available that lets you ensure your favorite tunes are available.

-Do you prefer another music service to Amazon’s offerings?
-No problem: your Echo can play music from several other sources.
+Do you prefer another music service to Amazon’s offerings for playing music on Alexa?
+No problem: your Echo can play your music from several other sources.

 Before you start listening to music from third-party services, you’ll need to connect your accounts.
 To get everything set up, open up the Alexa app on your phone or visit the web interface.
 Slide out the left sidebar and click Settings.
 Under the Accounts header, tap Music & Media.

 As discussed earlier, the Amazon Music entry should already be connected to your Amazon account.
 You can link your Spotify, Pandora, and iHeartRadio accounts here.
 The Echo also supports TuneIn Radio, but you don’t have to sign in to use it.
 Note that using Spotify on your Echo requires a Premium subscription, which is totally worth it.